opencast/opencast/docs/guides/developer/docs/architecture/api/types.md

 #### Types

-- SEARCH: The given value must match the value in the field exactly.
-The default
+- SEARCH: The given value must match the value in the field exactly. (default)
 - WILDCARD: The given string must match the value in the field exactly, unless wildcard characters are specified.
   Supported wildcard characters are:
   - ?, which matches any single character